LETTERS TO FACILITIES

-Q14.1.
-Substance abuse counseling: short-term treatment that has been generalized for a variety of disorders, including opiate drug dependence and cocaine abuse.
-The therapy includes supportive techniques, which encourage the patient to discuss personal experiences, and expressive techniques, which enable the patient to work through interpersonal relationship issues and gain greater self-understanding.
+Q15.1.
+Substance abuse counseling: A short-term treatment that has been generalized for a variety of disorders, including opiate drug dependence and cocaine abuse.
+The therapy includes supportive techniques, which encourage the client to discuss personal experiences, and expressive techniques, which enable the client to work through interpersonal relationship issues and gain greater self-understanding.

-Q14.6.
-Contingency management/motivational incentives: Often used in the treatment of drug and alcohol abuse, the approach employs a positive-reinforcement treatment method in which patients are given rewards for constructive actions taken toward their recovery.
+Q15.6.
+Contingency management/motivational incentives: Often used in the treatment of drug and alcohol abuse, the approach employs a positive-reinforcement treatment method in which clients are given rewards for constructive actions taken toward their recovery.

-Q14.10.
-Matrix Model: Provides a framework for substance abuse users to obtain the ability to cease drug use, stay in treatment, and participate in an educational program on addiction and relapse.
-Users are provided with direction and support from a trained therapist and are introduced to self-help programs.
+Q15.10.
+Matrix Model: Provides a framework for clients with substance use disorder to obtain the ability to cease drug use, stay in treatment, and participate in an educational program on addiction and relapse.
+Clients are provided with direction and support from a trained therapist and are introduced to self-help programs.